April Update – Timeshare Transparency Act S3502 – FTC Chairman Andrew Ferguson Answers Question about Timeshare – Military Update

 The 14-day rescission period will have little effect for those over-promised availability, because the purchaser typically does not have access to the booking site until after the cancellation period has expired.
 However, a standardized 14-day rescission period would eliminate the confusion caused by rescind periods that varies by state from three to ten days.
 The only opportunity to truly protect the consumer would be if the rescission period began the day the purchaser obtained access to the booking site.

-A common comment concerns branded hotels like Hilton/Marriott/Holiday Inn soliciting with the caller not disclosing the invitation is about timeshare.
+Branded hotels like Hilton/Marriott/Holiday Inn solicit without disclosing the invitation is about timeshare.
 The loyalty member is invited to hear about our “vacation program.”
 Existing members are often told that what they will be attending is informational or an orientation, when in actuality, it is an attempt to sell more points.

 Diamond Resorts started recording the closing in 2017, after the Arizona Attorney General issued an Assurance of Discontinuance.
 The purchaser is not allowed to record.
 We have received many reports of agents coaching what to say or not say on the recording closing.
 If a buyer asks a question, the recording is stopped, the deception confirmed, and the recording device turned back on.
 If the recorded closing can be used against the purchaser, the purchaser should be allowed to record the sales session.